 Rye is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 16,000 people and three constituent neighborhoods, Rye is the 120th largest community in New York.
-Much of the housing stock in Rye was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 16,046 people and three constituent neighborhoods, Rye is the 120th largest community in New York.
+Rye has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Rye home prices are not only among the most expensive in New York, but Rye real estate also consistently ranks among the most expensive in America.

 Rye is a decidedly white-collar city, with fully 95.53% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Rye is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Rye who work in management occupations (21.04%), sales jobs (18.25%), and business and financial occupations (11.04%).

 Of important note, Rye is also a city of artists.
 Rye has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Rye’s character.

 Also of interest is that Rye has more people living here who work in computers and math than 95% of the places in the US.